Skip to content

 node = resolve(:death => (Gamma(1.5, 1.0), 0.3), :recover => Gamma(2.0, 1.5))

-rand(Xoshiro(1), node), rand_outcome(Xoshiro(1), node)
+rand(Xoshiro(1), node)

 How do I get the total-delay distribution of a chain?

-A Sequential chain models each step separately, and its rand returns the per-step record.
-To collapse the chain to the single distribution of its origin-to-final gap, use observed_distribution, which convolves the steps into one delay.
+A Sequential chain models each step separately; to collapse it to the single distribution of its origin-to-final gap, use observed_distribution, which convolves the steps into one delay.
+For two standalone delays that are not part of a tree, ConvolvedDistributions.jl's convolved gives their sum X + Y directly.
+See Delay chains, additive moments, and collapsing for a worked example.

 How do I fix a parameter across branches?